Five Wickedly Delicious Halloween Cocktails [RECIPES]

 Optional: gummy eyeball candy for garnish

 Pour the corn syrup in a shallow bowl and add a few drops of red food coloring.
-Stir with a toothpick to combine.
-Holding a martini glass by the stem, dip the rim into the syrup mixture, and turn the glass, coating the entire rim.
+Stir the mixture with a toothpick and then, holding a martini glass by the stem, dip the rim into the syrup mixture, and turn the glass, coating the entire rim.
 Turn the glass upright, allowing mixture to drip down sides.
-Repeat for desired number of glasses.
-Pour chilled Skinnygirl Piña Colada into prepared glasses to serve.
+Repeat for however many glasses of this drink you plan to make.
+Pour chilled Skinnygirl Piña Colada into the glasses and serve.

 1/4 c.
 M&Ms white chocolate candy corn candies